awesomeeng/zephjs/README.md

 ### What is a Web Component?

 A Web Component is a set of Browser API standards for defining custom html elements that encapsulate their content (HTML), styling (CSS) and behavior (JavaScript) into a unified, reusable HTML compliant package.
-You create a Web Component by defining a custom element name and supplying it iwth content, styling, and behaviors.
+You create a Web Component by defining a custom element name and supplying it with content, styling, and behaviors.

-However, as is often the case with Browser Standards, using Web Components can be a little confusing and esorteric.
+However, as is often the case with browser standards, using Web Components can be a little confusing and esorteric.
 ZephJS aims to solve that by defining a simple, lightweight wrapper around these standards and abstracting away the confusing bits.
 Using ZephJS makes your components simple and clean, easy to read and work with.
 ZephJS is not the only solution out there to do this, but we think it's the best.

 You can learn more about Web Components at the [Mozilla Developer Network](https://developer.mozilla.org/en-US/docs/Web/Web_Components).

 ### ZephJS Components

-A ZephJS Component is made up of a single `component(name,function)` definition.
-The `name` argument provides the name of the custom element you are defining.
-The `function` argument provides all the the details about the component and how it works.
+A ZephJS Component created by calling `ZephComponents.define(name,definition)`.
+The `name` argument provides the name of the custom element you are defining; and it must contain at least one dash '-' character.
+The `definition` argument provides all the the details about the component and how it works; it is a function and within that function you make various definition calls to describe your component: its content, its styling, and its behaviors.

 When you ran the `zeph hello` command, ZephJS created a `hello-world.js` file that describes the `<hello-world>` component we are going to use.
 Let's take a look at that code now:

 ```
- 1: component("hello-world",()=>{
+ 1: import {ZephComponents,html,css,bindAttribute,onEventAt} from "./Zeph.js";
- 2:   html("./hello-world.html");
+ 2:
- 3:   css("./hello-world.css");
+ 3: ZephComponents.define("hello-world",()=>{
- 4:
+ 4:   html("./hello-world.html");
- 5:   bindAttribute("name",".output .name","$");
+ 5:   css("./hello-world.css");
  6:
+ 7:   bindAttribute("name",".output .name","$");
+ 8:
- 7:   onEventAt("input","keyup",(event,selected,element)=>{
+ 9:   onEventAt("input","keyup",(event,selected,element)=>{
- 8:     let value = selected.value;
+10:     let value = selected.value;
- 9:     if (!value) element.removeAttribute("name");
+11:     if (!value) element.removeAttribute("name");
-10:     else element.setAttribute("name",value);
+12:     else element.setAttribute("name",value);
-11:   });
+13:   });
-12: });
+14: });
 ```

+ - Line 1 imports our objects and methods from ZephJS.
+There's a lot more of these and we will cover them all in a bit.

- - Line 1 is our component definition.
-We are defining a component called `hello-world` with the given behavior.
+ - Line 3 is our component definition.
+We are defining a component called `hello-world` with the given definition.

- - Lines 2-12 describe the behaviors for creating that component.
+ - Lines 4-13 describe the definition pieces for creating that component.

- - Line 2 states that our component will have the given HTML.
+ - Line 4 states that our component will have the given HTML.
 This can be a string of HTML or a filename to an external source of HTML as shown here.

- - Line 3 states that our component will have the given CSS.
+ - Line 5 states that our component will have the given CSS.
 This can be a string oc CSS or a filename to an external source of CSS as shown here.

- - Line 5 bind the attribute `name` of the component we are creating, to the attribute of another component in our internal HTML.
+ - Line 6 binds the attribute `name` of the component we are creating, to the attribute of another component in our internal HTML.
 We cover binding in much great detail in our [Bindings](./docs/Binding.md) documentation.

- - Lines 7-11 describe an event handler for our custom element.
-Specifically we are going to listen for a `keyup` Event At (`onEventAt()`) a specific element in our internal html content.
+ - Lines 9-13 describe an event handler for our custom element.
+Specifically we are going to listen for a `keyup` Event At a specific element in our internal html content.
 When the keyup event occurs, the given function will execute.
 We cover event handling in much greater detail in our [Event Handling](./docs/EventHandler.md) documentation.

 There is a whole lot more you can do in a component definition, but for now lets move on.

 ### ZephJS Component HTML

 In our above component definition we used the `html()` method to specify the HTML we use to make up the internals of our custom element.
-In the Hello example, we reference the `hello-world.html` file.
+In the Hello example, we reference the `./hello-world.html` file.
 Here's what that file looks like:

 ```
 <div class="input">